Specific Types of Catastrophic Injuries

 A major complication of severe burns is that they impair other vital systems of the body; this in turn makes victims susceptible to complications, including organ failure, limited use of limbs and severe restriction of the musculature system.
 Reconstructive surgery can also result in serious complications.

 Many complications do not manifest themselves for years after the original injury, making it much harder for victims to accept and, for attorneys, to recover appropriate compensation for them.
-Therefore, one must be careful to retain an attorney who has extensive experience representing burn victims, since such an attorney will be familiar with the long-term complications of burn injuries, and will ensure that an injured person receives the compensation he or she needs, both for the present and the future.
+Therefore, one must be careful to retain an attorney who has extensive experience representing burn victims, since such an injury attorney will be familiar with the long-term complications of burn injuries, and will ensure that an injured person receives the compensation he or she needs, both for the present and the future.

 Every year in America, nearly 100,000 people suffer brain injuries that permanently affect their ability to work and do the simple tasks necessary for daily living.
 Surprisingly, one does not have to be traveling at a high rate of speed or have one’s head strike an object, such as a steering wheel or windshield, to suffer a traumatic brain injury.
 Mild brain injuries can be caused by falls, car accidents or sport-related activities.
 Trauma to the head or neck region can cause the brain to bruise, bleed, tear, and/or swell.
 There are two general types of head injuries, open or closed.
 An open injury means the skull has been fractured, while a closed head injury does not involve a fracture.
 Both types of brain injury can cause paralysis, loss of vital body functions and death.